 Find out more about how the subsidy is calculated on our Calculation Reimbursement Fixed Costs page.

-You can apply for TVL online (only in Dutch, choose Aanvragen) from 30 June 2020 12:00 CEST until 1 October 2020 17:00 CET.
+You can apply for TVL online (only in Dutch, choose Aanvragen).
+For every new period you will need complete a new application.
+The final period is from 1 April to 30 June 2021.
 We trust your Dutch colleague to help you with your application.

-To apply for reimbursement, you need eHerkenning level 1 or DigiD (if you do not have a DigiD, please register first).
+To apply for reimbursement, you need eHerkenning level 3 with authorisation 'services at level eH3' or DigiD (if you do not have a DigiD, please register first).